balena-io-experimental/audio/README.md

 - PulseAudio configuration optimized for balenaOS, extendable via PA config files
 - Supports both TCP and UNIX socket communication
 - Bluetooth and ALSA support out of the box
-- Companion API to send PA commands and handle events
+- Companion library to send PA commands and handle events using JavaScript

 ## Usage